Homemade Pear Sauce

 - Do not omit the lemon juice if you intend to water bath can this recipe.
 The recipe needs acidity to be safely water bath canned.

 - You don't need to chop the pears too finely since they'll be cooked down on the stove anyways.
-But you do need to peel them, otherwise your pearsauce will be the wrong consistency.
+But you DO need to peel them, otherwise your pearsauce will be the wrong consistency.

 - Feel free to play around with the amount of cinnamon, nutmeg, and cardamom in this recipe.
 I like it as written, but you can add more or less to suit your tastes.
 Changing these ingredients would not affect the ability to can this recipe.